yoptimalcontrol/yoptimalcontrol/pages/examples/transientOptimization/transientOptimization.md

 ```

 ### Plotting the solution
 Plotting states and control, see [symbolic plotting](solvingOcps#symbolic-plotting) for more information on plotting.
+[Click here to see the resulting plots](transientOptimization#optimal-solution-plots)
 ```matlab
 %% Plot optimal control
 % States